awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.BestPractices.md

 There are several things you can do to make a failover perform faster with Aurora PostgreSQL\.
 This section discusses each of the following ways:
 + Aggressively set TCP keepalives to ensure that longer running queries that are waiting for a server response will be killed before the read timeout expires in the event of a failure\.
-+ Set the Java DNS caching timeouts aggressively to ensure the Aurora Read\-Only Endpoint can properly cycle through read\-only nodes on subsequent connection attempts\.
++ Set the Java DNS caching timeouts aggressively to ensure the Aurora read\-only endpoint can properly cycle through read\-only nodes on subsequent connection attempts\.
 + Set the timeout variables used in the JDBC connection string as low as possible\.
 Use separate connection objects for short and long running queries\.
 + Use the provided read and write Aurora endpoints to establish a connection to the cluster\.
 + Use RDS APIs to test application response on server side failures and use a packet dropping tool to test application response for client\-side failures\.